 5. Remove the eggs and let them cool down a bit

-6. Unwrap the eggs, and viola!
+6. Unwrap the eggs, and voila!
 You’ve got yourself a pretty brown mottled egg!

 Alternatively, you could also just lower the cooled eggs into an onion skin bath.